Stderr and Stdout: Understanding Logs and Output

 or manually flushstd::cout

-. - Avoid using standard output directly in multithreaded environments: Use mutex locks or other synchronization mechanisms to ensure the consistency and order of output.
+. - Avoid direct use of standard output in multithreading: Use mutex locks or other synchronization mechanisms to ensure the consistency and order of output.

 - Use redirection and custom